hperrin/svelte-material-ui/README.md

 A library of Svelte Material UI components, based on [Material Design Components - Web](https://material.io/develop/web/).

-# Demos
+# Demos and Code Samples

 https://sveltematerialui.com

 # Features

-Here are some features you should know about:
+Here are some unique features that help SMUI stand out:

 - Full TypeScript support, including HTML attributes.
 - You can add arbitrary attributes to all of the components and many of the elements within them.